 This feature is in Technology Preview, for use only with assistance from Forgerock.
+Not for ISAPI Web Agent.

 This property provides support for single page applications (SPAs) that use embedded login or authorization dialogs within iframe or embed tags.

 Provide a JavaScript reference to a callback function, relative to the iframe or embed used for authentication dialogs with AM.